DomiKamu/OhmerPrems/README.md

 QuadPercs module is available from OhmerPrems plugin, as both:

 - free version (limited to **5** working drum machines) to any who want to try it (fully usable, no other limitation).
-Other are muted.
+Other drum machines are muted.
 - full version (all 16 drum machines), reserved to *OhmerPrems* members only.

 Free version: Oberheim DMX, **Drumulator**, LinnDrum, Roland 707, and Roland 808 (for a total of 90 instruments).